matrix-org/meshsim/README.md

-### Simulates a mesh of homeservers with Docker.
+### Simulates a mesh of p2p nodes with Docker.

 ![meshsim](docs/meshsim.gif)

-Meshsim lets you define and manage an arbitrary network of Matrix homeservers in docker containers via a web interface.
-Servers are instantiated by clicking on the canvas, and the network topology and latency may be adjusted by dragging servers around.
-Servers connect to the nearest 5 nodes within the given latency threshold.
+Meshsim lets you define and manage an arbitrary network of p2p nodes in docker containers via a web interface.
+Nodes are instantiated by clicking on the canvas, and the network topology and latency may be adjusted by dragging servers around.
+Nodes connect to the nearest 5 peers within the given latency threshold.

 The bandwidth and latency of individual network links can be overridden by clicking